 Now, before you grab your dictionary, know that we’re not talking about paragraphs loaded with flowery words that are too complicated or profound for people to understand.
 Great quality content is about creating a space for services and products to stand out without the hard selling.
 It has to be customer-oriented, innovative, fun to read, and memorable.

 For content marketing, you’ll know that content is of high quality if it contains quotes and phrases that stick.
 Three things make them memorable and these are:

 Nuggets of wisdom – there’s depth to the message that’s being conveyed.

 Sentence construction – quality content is not about puffy words; it’s how the thought flows based on how the words are put together in a sentence.

 Wordplay – the cliché goes, “it’s not about what you say, it’s how you say it”.
 The same rings true for quality content.

 Most writers commit the mistake of exaggerating what can be expressed in five words.
 Not only is this a waste of time; it also makes it difficult for the product to stand out.
 The reader gets dizzy riding the roller coaster of words that they hit the close button before reaching the end.

 Simplicity is Key

-According to content marketing company Miami, great quality content triggers the reader’s imagination, and one way to achieve this is by using concrete words.
+According to content marketing company Miami, great quality content triggers the reader’s imagination. one way to achieve this is by using concrete words.
 These words are clear, specific, and a lot easier to understand compared to abstract words.
 One famous statement that has done a swell job in making itself memorable is “melts in your mouth, not in your hands” by M&M’s.
-The statement is short, specific, clear, and it makes people wonder, “how come this chocolate melts in my mouth and not in my hand?”.
+The statement is short, specific, clear, and it makes people wonder: “how come this chocolate melts in my mouth and not in my hand?”.
 Those who have not eaten the chocolate may not know what it tastes like, but they know it’s too good to just let it melt on their hands.